Random Popular Matchings with Incomplete Preference Lists: Introduction

 \subsection{Popular Matching}

-Consider a set $A$ of $n$ people and a set $B$ of $m$ items, with $\alpha = m/n$.
-Throughout this paper, we assume that $m \geq n$ and thus $\alpha \geq 1$.
-Each person has a preference list that ranks some items in order of preference.
+Consider a set $A$ of $n$ people and a set $B$ of $m \geq n$ items, with $\alpha = m/n \geq 1$.
+Each person in $A$ has a preference list that ranks some items in $B$ in order of preference.
 A preference list is \textit{strict} if it does not contain ties, and is \textit{complete} if it contains all items in $B$.
+Each person can only be matched with an item in his/her preference list, and each item can be matched with at most one person.
-We want to match every person with a unique item.
-In a matching $M$, for each person $a \in A$ and item $b \in B$, let $M(a)$ be an item matched with $a$, and $M(b)$ be a person matched with $b$ (for convenience, let $M(a)$ be \textit{null} for an unmatched person $a$).

-Let $r_a(b)$ be the rank of item $b$ in $a$'s preference list, with the most preferred item having rank 1, the second most preferred item having rank 2, and so on (for convenience, let $r_a(null) = \infty$).
-For any pair of matchings $M$ and $M'$, we define $\phi(M,M')$ to be the number of people who prefer $M$ to $M'$, i.e. $\phi(M,M') = |\{a \in A|r_a(M(a)) < r_a(M'(a))\}|$.
-We then define a matching $M$ to \textit{win} over a matching $M'$ (and $M'$ to \textit{lose} to $M$) if there are more people who prefer $M$ to $M'$ than those who prefer $M'$ to $M$, i.e. $\phi(M,M') > \phi(M',M)$.
-A \textit{popular matching} is a matching that does not lose to any other matching.
-A popular matching may or may not exist, depending on the people's preference lists.
+For a matching $M$, a person $a \in A$, and an item $b \in B$, let $M(a)$ denote an item matched with $a$, and $M(b)$ denote a person matched with $b$ (for convenience, let $M(a)$ be \textit{null} for an unmatched person $a$).
+Let $r_a(b)$ denote the rank of item $b$ in $a$'s preference list, with the most preferred item having rank 1, the second most preferred item having rank 2, and so on (for convenience, let $r_a(null) = \infty$).
+For any pair of matchings $M$ and $M'$, define $\phi(M,M')$ to be the number of people who prefer $M$ to $M'$, i.e. $\phi(M,M') = |\{a \in A|r_a(M(a)) < r_a(M'(a))\}|$.
+We say that a matching $M$ is \textit{popular} if $\phi(M,M') \geq \phi(M',M)$ for every other matching $M'$.
+As the relation $\phi(M,M') \geq \phi(M',M)$ is not transitive, a popular matching may or may not exist depending on the preference lists of people.
+See Example \ref{ex}.

-A probabilistic variant of this problem, the random popular matching problem, studies the probability that a popular matching exists in a random instance for each value of $n$ and $m$, when each person's preference list is defined independently by selecting the first item $b_1 \in B$ uniformly at random, the second item $b_2 \in B\setminus \{b_1\}$ uniformly at random, the third item $b_{3} \in B \setminus\{b_{1},b_{2}\}$ uniformly at random, and so on.
+A probabilistic variant of this problem, the \textit{Random Popular Matching Problem} (\textsc{rpmp}), studies the probability that a popular matching exists in a random instance when given $n$ and $m$, and each person's preference list is defined independently by selecting the first item $b_1 \in B$ uniformly at random, the second item $b_2 \in B\setminus \{b_1\}$ uniformly at random, the third item $b_{3} \in B \setminus\{b_{1},b_{2}\}$ uniformly at random, and so on.

+\begin{example} Consider the following instance with three people $a_1,a_2,a_3$ and three items $b_1,b_2,b_3$, with everyone having the same preferences.